Cochus Blue Tetra (Boehlkea fredcochui) Species Profile & Care Guide

 |KH||2 - 4|

-Origins of the Cochus Blue Tetra
+Natural Habitat of the Cochus Blue Tetra

 Cochu's Blue Tetras are native to Rio Maranon, in Peru in the Amazon Basin In South America.
 They inhabit streams and rivers that are rich in tannins and leaf litter with a varied range of water temperatures and water acidity which enable these fish to survive in the harshest of environments.